If I am diagnosed with breast cancer, I will lose my breasts.

 Once treatment begins, I will no longer be able to have children.

 - Fertility post-treatment varies depending on many factors such as age, type of treatment, and the location of your cancer.
 Before receiving treatment, a patient might want to look into fertility preservation if they plan on starting or adding to their family in the future.

 There's only one type of breast cancer.

 - There are more than a dozen types of breast cancer.
 Common kinds are carcinomas, tumors that grow in organs and tissues.
 Most breast cancers are a type of carcinoma called adenocarcinoma that starts in the milk ducts or milk-producing glands.
 But, there are other kinds of breast cancer that start in the cells of muscle, fat or connective tissue.
-Visit cancer.org for more information on types and treatments of breast cancer.
+Visit American Cancer Society for more information on types and treatments of breast cancer.